Luna Park (Coney Island, 1903)

-Luna Park was an amusement park in Coney Island, Brooklyn, New York City.
+Luna Park was an amusement park that operated in the Coney Island neighborhood of Brooklyn in New York City, United States, from 1903 to 1944.
 The park was located on a site bounded by Surf Avenue to the south, West 8th Street to the east, Neptune Avenue to the north, and West 12th Street to the west.
-Luna Park opened in 1903 and operated until 1944.
-It was located partly on the grounds of the small park it replaced, Sea Lion Park, "the first enclosed and permanent amusement park in North America", which had operated between 1895 and 1902.
-It was the second of the three original, very large, iconic parks built on Coney Island; the other were Steeplechase Park (1897, by George C. Tilyou) and Dreamland (1904, by William H. Reynolds).
+Luna Park was located partly on the grounds of the small park it replaced, Sea Lion Park, which operated between 1895 and 1902.
+It was the second of the three original, very large, iconic parks built on Coney Island; the others were Steeplechase Park (1897, by George C. Tilyou) and Dreamland (1904, by William H. Reynolds).
 At Coney Island's peak in the middle of the 20th century's first decade, the three amusement parks competed with each other and with many independent amusements.

 Luna Park's co-founders Frederic Thompson and Elmer "Skip" Dundy had created the "A Trip To The Moon" ride, which had been highly popular during the 1901 Pan-American Exposition, and operated at Steeplechase Park in 1902.
-Luna Park opened on May 16, 1903, and it was highly profitable until Dundy died in 1907.
-Thompson then operated the park alone until 1912, when his lease was canceled.
+Luna Park opened on May 16, 1903, and was highly profitable until Dundy died in 1907.
+Thompson operated the park alone until 1912, when his lease was canceled.
 The Luna Amusement Company owned the park from 1911 to 1939; during the Great Depression, creditors foreclosed on Luna Park twice.
 The park was leased to a syndicate in 1940 and continued to operate during World War II.
 Over the years, the park's owners constantly added new attractions and shows.

-The western half of the park was destroyed by a fire in August 1944 and never reopened, while the eastern half closed in September 1944.
-Although some rides on Surf Avenue continued to operate after 1944, much of the site remained closed for several years; the entire site was redeveloped as the Luna Park Houses between 1958 and 1962.
-Though another amusement park named Luna Park opened nearby in 2010, it has no connection to the 1903 park.
+The park's western half was destroyed by a fire in August 1944 and never reopened, while the eastern half closed in September 1944.
+Although some rides on Surf Avenue continued to operate after 1944, much of the site remained closed for several years; the area was redeveloped as the Luna Park Houses between 1958 and 1962.
+Though another amusement park opened nearby in 2010 and was named Luna Park to commemorate the original, it is unrelated to the 1903 park.

 Development

-Between about 1880 and World War II, Coney Island was the largest amusement area in the United States, attracting several million visitors per year.
-Sea Lion Park opened in 1895 and was Coney Island's first amusement area to charge entry fees; this in turn spurred the construction of George C. Tilyou's Steeplechase Park in 1897, the neighborhood's first major amusement park.
+Between about 1880 and World War II, Coney Island was the largest amusement area in the United States, attracting several million visitors annually.
+Sea Lion Park opened in 1895 and was Coney Island's first amusement area to charge entry fees; this, in turn, spurred the construction of George C. Tilyou's Steeplechase Park in 1897, the neighborhood's first major amusement park.